 Music theory is a touchy subject for a lot of guitarists.
 Most of them don`t believe in it and others just hate it.
-On the other hand, some guitarists who struggle to knock out a decent tune, spend too much time reading up on advanced intricate theory when they should be practicing their guitar skills and learning how to play the songs they love.
+On the other hand, some guitarists who struggle to knock out a decent tune, spend too much time reading up on advanced intricate theory when they should be practising their guitar skills and learning how to play the songs they love.

 As with most things, a happy medium is needed.
 You should learn the basics of music theory if you haven`t already; depending on your goals and interests on the guitar you can then decide how far down the rabbit hole you want to go.

 For example, a wannabe country strummer who has zero desire to go further than pulling out a Johnny Cash or Garth Brooks cover might only need the bare bones of music theory and having that will help him or her on their journey.
-A Jazz player however will need to invest a lot of time into understanding what the hell is happening in one of the most theoretically demanding and complex forms of music.
+A Jazz player, however, will need to invest a lot of time into understanding what the hell is happening in one of the most theoretically demanding and complex forms of music.

 Yes, you can `wing it` without any understanding of theory in any style of music, but there will come a point where you will hit a brick wall and progress will slow down without the necessary theory.
 Obviously, this will happen much faster in Jazz than country but you get my point.